Who is Scheherazade?

 What do you mean by “sacred movement”?

 We honor the body as a vehicle of prayer, and recognize sacred movement as operating on a spectrum.
 Sacred movement may include: community rituals, practices, or traditions intending to call in spirit or facilitate healing, sacred performance or choreography that embodies spiritual concepts and teachings, and movements associated with ecstatic states of divine bliss or trance practices.
 Sacred movement could also be the embodied prayer you offer up in the intimacy of your personal relationship with God, or an experience of being “in the flow”, as if being danced by something greater than yourself.
-We believe the distinctions between secular and sacred are permeable, and that any art that uplifts, transforms, and touches on the ineffable Mystery can be experienced as holy.
-Every embodied experience that touches the heart and reaches out towards God, from the most sweet and subtle to the most wildly ecstatic, is gift to be honored as holy.
+We believe the distinctions between secular and sacred are permeable, and that any art that uplifts and inspires love contains a bit of God.
+Every embodied experience that touches the heart, from the sweet to the most wildly ecstatic, moves us towards consecrated ground.

 Where are you located and how can I study with you?